coracle-social/coracle/ROADMAP.md

 # Current

-- [ ] Show image upload rather than plop url in
-- [ ] Hash pubkey so we can track usage by unique user
 - [ ] Try adding boxes/separation on feeds based on user feedback
 - [ ] Strip zero width spaces from compose
 - [ ] Fix iOS/safari/firefox